b3rendsh/msxdos2s/README.md

 # msxdos2s
-- Enhanced MSX DOS 2.2 in a 32K ROM package
+- Enhanced MSX DOS 2.2 / 2.31 in a 32K ROM package
-- Enhanced MSX DOS 1.03
+- Enhanced MSX DOS 1
 - Optimized BEER and SODA IDE interface drivers
 - Disk hardware interface designs

 ## Introduction
-This repository contains a re-composition of the MSX DOS 2.2 disk ROM that can be used as a 32K ROM without a ROM mapper (or 16K ROM for the BEER interface) and includes enhancements for large disks.
+This repository contains a re-composition of the MSX DOS 2 disk ROM that can be used as a 32K ROM without a ROM mapper (or 16K ROM for the BEER interface) and includes enhancements for large disks.

-There is also a version of MSX DOS 1.03 which contains enhancements that are derived work from the 16K BEER IDE disk ROM that SOLiD created.
+There is also a version of MSX DOS 1 which contains enhancements that are based on the 16K BEER IDE disk ROM that SOLiD created.

 And thirdly it includes a disk driver for MSX-DOS 1 and 2 that can be used with the BEER and SODA disk interfaces.

-All functions of MSX DOS 1 and MSX DOS 2.2 as originally distributed by ASCII have been retained and should work 100% the same except for the changes that are mentioned below.
+All functions of MSX DOS 1 and MSX DOS 2 as originally distributed by ASCII have been retained and should work 100% the same except for the changes that are mentioned below.
 The disk ROM works with the original msxdos(2).sys and command(2).com loaded from disk media such as a floppy or IDE disk / compact flash card.
 The disk ROM also works if there are other disk interfaces in the machine and it is compliant with the MSX standards to determine which disk interface will be the master.